veandco/sdl2.veand.co/content/tutorials/go/pong/setup.md

 ## Preparation

 Let's first set up our working directory.
 Then, download the assets [here](/assets/tutorials/go/pong/assets.zip) and extract the content into the working directory.
 Credits to [Pixel Kitchen](https://www.fontspace.com/pixel-kitchen) for the [Satella Font](https://www.fontspace.com/satella-font-f40960) and [captaincrunch80](https://opengameart.org/users/captaincrunch80) for the [Pong sounds](https://opengameart.org/content/3-ping-pong-sounds-8-bit-style).
-The images were simply created in GIMP and inspired by [](https://opengameart.org/content/pong-graphics) which is authored by [Deathsbreed](https://opengameart.org/users/deathsbreed).
+The images were simply created in GIMP and inspired by [Pong Graphics](https://opengameart.org/content/pong-graphics) which is authored by [Deathsbreed](https://opengameart.org/users/deathsbreed).

 ## Creating the window